tdostilio/glacion/README.md

 # glacion ![Alt text](images/glacion-logo-red.svg?raw=true)

-## Overview: Glacion is a web application that helps people find where they should live for their next job.
+## Overview: Glacion is a web application that helps people find the locations of specific job concentrations in an area.
+This is helpful in deciding where someone should live if they move to a new city or when looking for their next job.
 The user is prompted with a city they would like to live in, a job they would like to have, and a time frame the job has been listed in.
-Glacion takes the user's information and displays a heat map overlay on a google map.
+Glacion takes the user's information and displays a heat map overlay on a Google map.
 High heat areas show where jobs are concentrated.
 This gives the user an idea of where they should move to.

-##Team Members & Roles: Click on eac member's name to see their GitHub profile.
+##Team Members & Roles: Click on each member's name to see their GitHub profile.
 All team members are students in the Digital Crafts June 2017 cohort.
 This project was our first paired project, in which, we used our front-end development skills.

   - Tom D'Ostilio
   Primary Team Role: Front-End